ImperialCollegeLondon/RCDS-introduction-to-AI-assisted-programming/README.md

 ## Pre-Course Instructions

-In order to follow this hackathon, you will need to have a [GitHub](https://github.com/home) account.
+In order to complete this course, you will need to have a [GitHub](https://github.com/home) account.
 If you don't have one, you can sign up for free.
 You will also need to enable [Github Copilot](https://github.com/features/copilot) in your Github account.
 This is, by default, a paid-for feature, but it is also available for free to students and educators through Github Education.
 You can register for this [here](https://github.com/edu).
 It may take a few days for your application to be approved, so **you should apply at least ten days in advance of the course**.

 There are several Jupyter notebooks (the files with the extension ```.ipynb```) present in this  repository.
 You may review them in advance if you want to, but you aren't required to.